observablehq/stdlib/README.md

 <a href="#visibility" name="visibility">#</a> <b>visibility</b>([<i>value</i>]) [<>](https://github.com/observablehq/runtime/blob/master/src/runtime.js "Source")

 Returns a promise that resolves with the specified *value* when this cell is visible in the viewport.
+The visibility function is provided by the runtime rather than the standard library because it resolves to a different function for each cell.

 ### HTML